CMCD1996/Portfolio/fitness.md

 ### **Tauranga Half 2019**

 I competed in the Tauranga Half Multi Sport event in January 2019.
 This was my first triathlon race.
-The race includes a 1.9k swim, 90km cycle and 21km run.
+The race includes a 1.9k swim, 90km cycle and 21.1km run.
 The swim was my first open water swim.
 I had issues with sighting but persevered.
 The cycle was three circuits from Mt Maunganui down the straight towards Papamoa and back.
-The run included a couple laps around the base of Mt Maunganui in approximately 30 degrees celcius.
+The run included a couple laps around the base of Mt Maunganui in approximately 30 degrees celsius.
 I finished in just under 6 hours with many lessons learned for the next race.

 ### **Ironman New Zealand 2019**